icinganalysis/icinganalysis.github.io/content/six_month_review.md

 which currently re-directs to icinganalysis.github.io, so I could start using that as the main link.

-##Things that sort-of work
+## Things that sort-of work

-###Progress on the 132 Historic NACA Icing Publications
+### Progress on the 132 Historic NACA Icing Publications

 To date, I have posted 56 reviews, but only 26 of the from the ["Selected Bibilography of NACA-NASA Aircraft Icing Publications"]({filename}/The Historical Selected Bibliography of NACA-NASA Icing Publications.md).
-That puts me on a three year trajectory to review them all.
+That puts me on a three-year trajectory to review them all.
 (I am not sure that I will get there.)

 I my defense, the other reviews were pertinent topics,